Bank of Italy official says most banks healthy

 Prime Minister Matteo Renzi says the losses inflicted on savers were inevitable because of new European Union rules aimed at shielding taxpayers in bank rescues.

-"If we had been able to use the deposit guarantee fund, the costs would have been much lower," Patuelli said.
+Signorini defended the Bank of Italy's handling of the crisis, rejecting a suggestion that it had intervened too slowly and saying it had done everything in its power.
+(Reporting by Isla Binnie)

-In a bid to avoid imposing losses on bondholders, Italian authorities tried to rescue the four failing banks using a fund financed by all lenders whose aim is to protect depositors.
-But the EU Commission said tapping the fund would be akin to state aid.
+* Aton announces new director; grants stock options Source text for Eikon: Further company coverage:

-On the La7 talk show, Signorini rejected a suggestion that the BOI had intervened too slowly and said it had done everything in its power.
+* Dolby Laboratories - co, Reel Cinemas announced plans to open multiple Dolby Cinema locations across Reel Cinemas portfolio in Middle East Source text for Eikon: Further company coverage: